DanielCosme/Launch-School-JS-120/study_guide/study.md

 always `strings` and the **values** can be of any type/value.

-JavaScript builds on top of this data structure in order to be able to write object oriented programs.
-JS does this by adding some characteristics, functionality and specific methods in `Object.prototype` in order to allow programmers to write object oriented programs.
+JavaScript builds on top of this data structure in order to be able to write object oriented programs and create more sophisticated data types.
+JS does this by adding some characteristics, functionality and specific methods in
+`Object.prototype` in order to allow programmers to write object oriented programs.

 An example of how to create an object in JavaScript: